We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 Step 3: Transcription Starts Automatically

-Once you are in the meeting, IceCubes detects the Zoom session and begins capturing automatically.
+Once you're in the meeting, IceCubes detects the Zoom session and begins capturing automatically.
 A small indicator in your browser confirms the extension is active.

 Step 4: Access Your Transcript and AI Insights